 Israel is an important issue for Jews in Pittsburgh, according to those who spoke with The Epoch Times.

-The Orthodox community, according to Abbot “Abby” Mendelson, a retired journalist, is “very concerned that the anti-Israel forces will dominate both in the State Department, Department of Defense, and in the White House, and they’re very concerned about Vice President Harris also as someone who is not tough enough to take on the very bad people in the world.”
+The Orthodox community, according to Abby Mendelson, a retired journalist, is “very concerned that the anti-Israel forces will dominate both in the State Department, Department of Defense, and in the White House, and they’re very concerned about Vice President Harris also as someone who is not tough enough to take on the very bad people in the world.”

 “I think it’s impossible for anyone to even begin to create a narrative where walking into a synagogue and murdering 11 Jews is anything other than anti-Semitism.
-Unfortunately, academics have been at work for a very long time creating a narrative that violence against Jews in Israel is not anti-Semitism,” said Rona Kaufman, a Democrat and law professor at Duquesne University, calling that notion “a false narrative.”
+Unfortunately, academics have been at work for a very long time creating a narrative that violence against Jews in Israel is not anti-Semitism,” Rona Kaufman, a Democrat and law professor at Duquesne University, said, calling that notion “a false narrative.”

 Mor Greenberg, a Republican, said it has to do with location.